Lowering barriers to genetic testing for FSHD

 Currently, one of the eligibility criteria for volunteering in an FSHD clinical trial is positive confirmation of the disease by a clinically approved genetic test.
 Unfortunately, many patients and families who are trying to get tested have faced barriers, from doctors who don’t know how to order the test to insurance companies that balk at paying for it.
 The lack of accessible and affordable genetic testing is a disservice to patients as well as an obstacle to having a “trial-ready” community.

-Free genetic testing is also currently available as part of a research study through Peter Jones’ nonprofit organization, myfshd.org.
+Free genetic testing is currently available as part of a research study through Peter Jones’ nonprofit organization, myfshd.org.
 For those who wonder if they may have FSHD, this can be a good option.
-However, it is still undergoing validation and does not yet satisfy existing eligibility criteria for clinical trials.
+However, it is not a clinically approved test and does not satisfy current eligibility criteria for clinical trials.

 The FSHD Society has established a genetic testing program for facioscapulohumeral muscular dystrophy (FSHD) to help patients qualify for upcoming clinical trials.
 This program includes proper genetic counseling through Genome Medical’s accredited genetic counselors to fully explain the ramifications of the genetic testing and provides the necessary medical referral required for genetic testing.